adajel/supplementary-code-chapter-2-emi-book/README.md

   solution of partial differential equations using finite element methods.

-  cbcbeat is compatible with FEniCS version 2017.1.0 and 2017.2.0 (and possibly 2016.1.0, 2016.2.0) or development versions in between these releases of FEniCS.
+  This software is compatible with FEniCS version xxxx.

 To get the environment needed (all dependencies etc.) to run the code, download and run the following docker container: